-“Non-producing execs are looking more vulnerable as cost-conscious banks try to reduce management layers,” says former HSBC and Coutts banker Amod Jain, now a consultant at recruiters Morgan McKinley in Singapore.
+“Non-producing execs are looking more vulnerable as cost-conscious banks try to reduce management layers,” says former HSBC and Coutts banker Amod Jain, now a senior consultant at recruiters Morgan McKinley in Singapore.
 “I’m now telling all my senior MD-level bankers to never give up their client books.
 I keep reminding them: in these times of tight margins in Asian private banking, you’re only as good as your clients.”

-UBS, Asia’s largest wealth manager, is ahead of the game as usual.
-It started thinning out its Asian upper ranks in mid-2016 by making scores of non-client-facing MDs and EDs redundant, including country heads (who managed about three or four desk heads), and desk heads, who were in charge of about eight to 10 RMs.
+UBS, Asia’s largest wealth manager, is (very) ahead of the game as usual.
+It started thinning out its Asian upper ranks back in mid-2016 by making scores of non-client-facing MDs and EDs redundant, including country heads (who managed about three or four desk heads), and desk heads, who were in charge of about eight to 10 RMs.

 “It’s about eliminating unnecessary managerial staff to keep a bank flat and lean, and improve ROI.
 It saves costs quickly on a large scale,” says Sen. “Instead of having an exec look after three to five client-facing RMs, for example, a bank could merge two teams, let go of one manager, and get the remaining boss to manage the larger team.
 Managers in private banking can sometimes become paper pushers and admin heads rather than business heads.”